Trans Migrant & Refugee Women

 This report will show how they have emerged as an innovative approach for Centric Lab to support holistic healing pathways.
 We are using these grants to start shaping new methods and imaginations around community health practices.

-Nina Rivera, the project lead, initially planned to use this opportunity to conduct interviews with migrant trans people of colour (MTPOCs) that started to address serious research gaps in this community.
+The project lead, initially planned to use this opportunity to conduct interviews with migrant trans people of colour (MTPOCs) that started to address serious research gaps in this community.

-After some reflection, Nina decided that a useful practice of healing to explore for the community would be facilitating a small event titled, Healing Circle: Immigration and Trans Healthcare Decolonisation in Precarity.
+After some reflection, they decided that a useful practice of healing to explore for the community would be facilitating a small event titled, Healing Circle: Immigration and Trans Healthcare Decolonisation in Precarity.
 The focus of this grant was primarily on psychological healing, though physical and financial were incorporated.

 What Participants Are Saying